the gvp school Care system

 - Also, students may be discussed during one of the regular multi-agency meetings.
 These meetings are between representatives from the various institutions on the island, which are involved in young people’s well being.

-- The Care Team meets All mentors meet once a month.
-Reports from the mentors’ meeting are discussed in the Care Team that follows.
-If a serious incident with a student occurs, parents are immediately called in and included in every step that is taken.
+- If a serious incident with a student occurs, parents are immediately called in and included in every step that is taken.

 - The consent of parents has to be obtained regarding referral to a specialized institution.